bisheshank/cs1710-midterm-project/README.md

 - `mst.test.frg`: Forge file containing the tests for the second implementation of the model
 - `mst2.test.frg`: Forge file containing the tests for the second implementation of the model
 - `README.md`: This file, containing the project description and design choices
-- `collaborators.txt`: A file listing the anonymous IDs of those we collaborated with (one ID per line)
+- `collaborators`: A file listing the anonymous IDs of those we collaborated with (one ID per line)

 ---